AlexSkillman10/XBOXtoKeyMouse/README.md

 # XBOXtoKeyMouse
-Script to allow the use of XBOX One controllers and a mouse and keyboard
+Script to allow the use of XBOX One controllers as a mouse and keyboard